treolabs/treopim/docs/en/user-guide/search-and-filtering.md

 ## Custom Attribute Filters

-TreoPIM supports the ability to filter entity records not only by field values, but also by attribute values.
+TreoPIM supports the ability to filter [product](https://treopim.com/help/products) records not only by field values, but also by [attribute](https://treopim.com/help/attributes) values.
 This type of filtering is performed by values of the attributes that are linked to products.
 For your convenience, product attributes are grouped by product families and the `All` list contains additional product attributes that are not related to product families.

 To add a custom attribute filter, select the `Add attribute filter > 'product family' (or `All`) > 'product attribute'` option from the filtering drop-down list:

 ![Attribute filters](../../_assets/search-and-filtering/attribute-filters.jpg)

 To remove the attribute filter, click the `X` button next to it.

+Please, note that attribute filters are available for products only.

 ## Templates